JhonatanBS/ReactNative/Classes/ignitegym/README.md

   <p>
     <strong>
-      The project was developed for creating tasks.
+      Project was developed to manage the training of a gym.
     </strong>
   </p>